 A wild and remote ecosystem like none other.
 A land alive with Grizzly and Spirit Bears, Humpback and Killer Whales.
-A place where Bald eagles soar overhead while a massive migration of five species of Pacific Salmon thunders southbound for natal streams. welcome to the wild pacific west coast...the great bear rainforest! (scroll...)
+A place where Bald Eagles soar overhead while a massive migration of five species of Pacific Salmon thunders southbound for natal streams.
+Welcome to the wild Pacific West Coast…the Great Bear Rainforest!

 More than 10,000 years of Indigenous history and First Nations stewardship, sustainability and preservation.
 A sense of place and bond with territory beyond what most understand.
 A place where DNA, geography and even linguistics are shared among all living things comprising a world-class marine ecosystem.

-Quite simply, the Great Bear Rainforest is the largest remaining temperate rainforest left on Earth and one of the world’s finest untouched ecosystems.
-Stretching from Stewart, British Columbia South to Vancouver Island, Great Bear encompasses British Columbia’s north and central coasts...and famed Inside Passage waterway to Alaska.
+Quite simply, the Great Bear Rainforest is the largest remaining temperate rainforest on Earth and one of the world’s finest untouched ecosystems.
+Stretching from Stewart, British Columbia South to Vancouver Island, Great Bear Rainforest encompasses British Columbia’s North and Central Coasts…and famed Inside Passage waterway to Alaska.

-It’s remote locale defines the Great Bear.
-Accessed via Prince Rupert in the North, Bella Coola on Central Coast or Port Hardy to the South, Great Bear Rainforest is a world apart…yet not that far away!
+Its remote locale defines the Great Bear Rainforest.
+Accessed via Prince Rupert in the North, Bella Coola on Central Coast, or Port Hardy to the South, Great Bear Rainforest is a world apart…yet not that far away!
 BC Ferries and Pacific Coastal Airlines in Vancouver provide direct access into the heart of the region.

 Princess Royal and Gribbell Islands are home to the Spirit (Kermode) Bear, accessed through remote communities of Klemtu and Hartley Bay respectively.
-There is no shortage of iconic species and apex predators in Great Bear, but viewing a Spirit Bear represents a true touchstone experience and unique moment in rainforest time.
-Spirit Bear Lodge in Klemtu and Gitga’at Spirit in Hartley Bay specialize in these moments, and share them with an Indigenous perspective that tells a deeper story.
+There is no shortage of iconic species and apex predators in Great Bear Rainforest, but viewing a Spirit Bear represents a true touchstone experience and a unique moment in rainforest time.
+Spirit Bear Lodge in Klemtu and Gitga’at Spirit in Hartley Bay specialize in these moments and share them with an Indigenous perspective that tells a deeper story.